keepthrifty/keepthrifty.github.io/_posts/2018/2018-02-13-aloha-minimalism.md

 I dreamed of traveling somewhere exotic.
 In my mind that would be New Zealand.
 Then I was talking with a friend and she said something that struck me - __Why not go to Hawaii since you’re trying to visit all 50 states?__ Why had I not thought of that?
 It was the perfect idea!
 I rushed home to Chris and decidedly declared we should go to Hawaii in January!

 Chris was on board.
-Within days I found an [airbnb that I loved](https://www.airbnb.com/rooms/841416){: target="_blank"}.
+Within days I found an [Airbnb that I loved](https://www.airbnb.com/rooms/841416){: target="_blank"}.
 Within two weeks we had booked our stay and our round trip tickets.
 Within a month we had our kids on their very first plane ride and we were heading to paradise.
 I had no idea what was in store for our family, but it seemed God had a plan.
 I was about to discover the very thing I had been searching for.

 ## Aloha Oahu

 When we landed in Honolulu, adrenaline was racing through my veins.
 I was exhausted, but invigorated to have made it to Hawaii.
 While Chris went to get our rental car, I found myself shedding my airplane clothes.
 I was too warm.
 After Chris got the car keys, he found me in a tank top and messy ponytail.
 I was so __happy!__

 Our stay in Hawaii was magical.
-Our [airbnb](https://www.airbnb.com/c/chrisd5956){: target="_blank"} was in the town of Laie, in the North Shore of Oahu.
+Our [Airbnb](https://www.airbnb.com/c/chrisd5956){: target="_blank"} was in the town of Laie, in the North Shore of Oahu.
 It was peaceful and slow paced.
 People walked around in minimal clothing, sometimes just a swimsuit and t-shirt (even girls).
 Sandals seemed optional as I watched a 20 year old girl walk into Subway barefoot.
 Chickens also roamed the streets, yards, and picnic areas like squirrels do in Wisconsin.

 ![]({{site.url}}/assets/img/posts/2018-02-13-aloha-minimalism/trampoline.jpg)
 {: class="image--left"}

-Our airbnb had a trampoline in the backyard that the girls enjoyed daily.
+Our Airbnb had a trampoline in the backyard that the girls enjoyed daily.
 I would sit in the shade of the patio and watch them bounce and giggle.
 I felt __joy__ in those moments.
 Watching my girls play in summer dresses in the middle of January was pure bliss.
 I found myself playing catch and volleyball with the girls as well.
 I was having __fun__ playing with my girlies!

 Three houses down, there was access to the beach (pictured above).
 It was a pebble beach ,not sand, but it was beautiful and relaxing.
 We would float in the ocean with boogie boards and build sand castles.
 We loved walking to the beach, carrying the few items we wanted to use.
 If we got hungry or one of the girls needed to use a potty, we would just pop back over to our place.
 I loved our time at the beach.
 I felt __peace__ sitting in the sun, watching my kids play, and taking in the beautiful scenery.

-One of my favorite moments: I was walking back to our airbnb from with beach with our daughter __A__ so she could go potty.
+One of my favorite moments: I was walking back to our Airbnb from with beach with our daughter __A__ so she could go potty.
 I noticed she was walking funny.
 I was holding her hand and each time she stepped she tugged at my arm.
 I looked down at her feet to see what she was doing.
 She was trying to match her footsteps to mine.
 My heart melted.
 That is a mommy moment I will cherish forever!

 ![]({{site.url}}/assets/img/posts/2018-02-13-aloha-minimalism/waimea-falls.jpg)
 {: class="image--left"}